Not All Schools Are The Same...

 Family Enterprise and Leadership Coaching, CANADA

 Every now and then you will see Coach Training Schools offering comparison downloads comparing one school against another.
 This is something we have never done, for a few reasons.
 These lists are most often incomplete (there's hundreds of schools), they are often highly subjective (designed to showcase that particular school), and don't reflect the personality or uniqueness of each school (eg. what makes them truly different).
-Instead, we recommend prospective coaches refer to comparisons published by Independent bodies, such as the International Coach Federation (ICF).
+Instead, we recommend prospective coaches refer to comparisons published by Independent bodies, such as the International Coaching Federation (ICF).
 We've compiled a list of questions we are often asked (or know you should ask) when selecting a school that best fits your learning style, budget, life balance, and personality.

 What's Important to You?